Tinokil/tinLogging/README.md

 - Supports multiple logging levels: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`
 - Ability to log `HTTP` requests with detailed information.
 - Export logs to `JSON` and `HTML` formats for easy analysis.
-- Visualization of log data using `Matplotlib` for quick insights.
 - Log rotation and archiving to manage log file sizes efficiently.

 ## Installation